slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Life is understood backwards, but must be lived forwards."
 -- Soren Kierkegaard*

-> *"Collective memory is more about the present than the past because it is integral to how the group sees itself."
--- Margaret MacMillan*

-> *"Memory is never a precise duplicate of the original; instead, it is a continuing act of creation."
--- Rosalind Cartwright*

 You are your memory, however you can’t start the next chapter of your life if you keep re-reading the last one.
+The past is a nice place to visit but certainly not a good place to stay.

-Let go your past [failures](chapter_1_self.md#on-mistakes-and-failure): they are meant to guide you, not to define you or determine your future.
+Let go your past failures: they are meant to guide you, not to define you or determine your future.
 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.

 > *"Death leaves a heartache no one can heal; love leaves a memory no one can steal."
 -- Irish saying*